AccessibleInstruments/About/README.md

 We :heart: music and believe that everyone - no matter their ability - should be able to experience playing music.

 We plan to use this space to share resources, start projects and collaborate together in making digital music tools more accessible.

+We also have the Modern Music Creation Accessibility Group as a google mailing list for anyone interested in joining the conversation, [you can do so here](https://groups.google.com/forum/#!forum/mmc-accessibility-group).